 Renewable energy is experiencing a worldwide boom due to the drop in the cost of technologies and the need to reduce greenhouse gas emissions.
 In 2016, renewable energy sources (RES) accounted for 17.5% of total final energy consumption worldwide, and this figure should reach 50% by 2040.
 Confirming its leadership in the fight against climate change, France has set itself the goal of ensuring that 32% of final energy consumption is from RES by 2030, building on its expertise and internationally recognized businesses in the field.

 The economic challenges linked to the positioning of French companies from this sector on foreign markets are significant.
-Since the beginning of 2018, French businesses have completed more than 80 projects in at least 44 countries (solar power plants, wind farms and more), representing a total investment of over €5 billion.
+Since 2018, French businesses have completed more than 80 projects in at least 44 countries (solar power plants, wind farms and more), representing a total investment of over €5 billion.

 In this context, the Minister for Europe and Foreign Affairs has appointed a Renewable Energy Exports Unifier.
 The Unifier’s role is to promote and structure French products and services internationally.

 The renewable energy sector is growing around the world due to the development of solar and wind capacities.
 Between 2009 and 2018, global installed renewable energy capacity grew by 100 GW per year, to reach 1,179 GW in 2018.
 This growth should continue between 2019 and 2030, resulting in additional capacity of 2,000 GW, with 60% from solar energy sources .